nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   Format: `addcmodule n/NAME mc/MODULAR_CREDITS gp/GRADE_POINT [t/TAG]...`

    * Using this command to add a completed module will automatically tag the module as completed.
+   * Completed modules can be modified using `editmodule`.
+Do note that editing tags will reset all existing tags, therefore in order to keep the completed tag after editing, you must specify the completed tag parameter in the `editmodule` command by adding `t/completed` to your command line exactly.
    * Completed modules added this way will be used for CAP calculation purposes.

    Examples: